 To join our mailing list or learn more, please contact Director of Inclusion Michelle Steinhart at 914-948-2800 x145.

-Meet and mingle with other Temple Israel Center young couples and leave the kids at home!
+Meet and mingle with other Temple Israel Center GenX and Millennial congregants and leave the kids at home!
 Strengthen existing friendships and meet new people.
 Past events have included Sushi in the Sukkah and Latke Ball.
-Young Couples @ TIC often partners with other groups such as the Nursery School and Chavurah Minyan, expanding the pool of people you’ll meet.

 New and prospective members are welcome!